Want to help out or contribute?

 usethis::edit_r_profile("project")

-Then copy and paste this code into the .Rprofile:
+Then copy and paste this code into the .Rprofile, at the bottom of the .Rprofile after the source("renv/activate.R"):

-Let’s restart R (Ctrl-Shift-P then type “restart r”) before using use_package() to add {renv} as a workflow dependency.
+Let’s restart R with or with the Palette (, then type “restart”) before using use_package() to add renv as a workflow dependency.

 Open the Git interface and see that under Suggests: in the DESCRIPTION file is renv.
-Let’s commit these changes, as well as the changes to .Rprofile.
+Let’s commit these changes, as well as the changes to .Rprofile, with or with the Palette (, then type “commit”).

 For the information block below, mention it to the learners but you don’t need to go over it.
 Especially mention the second part of the tip.